pomdtr/smallweb/README.md

 # Smallweb

-What if your computer had an internet folder, where each subfolder would be mapped to a subdomains?

-Smallweb makes creating a new website as simple as running `mkdir` and creating a few files.
-Instead of learning with a clunky REST API, you can use the unix tools you already know and love to manage your websites.
+Smallweb is a new take on self-hosting.
+The goal is to make it as easy as possible to host your own apps.
+To achieve this, it uses a "file-based hosting" approach: every subfolder in your smallweb folder becomes a unique subdomain.

+Smallweb is obsessed with scaling down.
+No dev server or a build is required, and you don't even need to care about deployment.
+You can just write a single file, hit save, and voila!
+Your app is live.

 ## Example

+Smallweb makes creating a new website as simple as running `mkdir` and creating a `main.ts` file.

 Let's say I want to self-host my own drawing app.